OUR GOVERNANCE STRUCTURE

 Provides executive leadership to deliver the Group’s strategy and manages the operations of the Group on a day-to-day basis.

-Managment Committees
+Management Committees

 Divisional Boards

-They consider the operational matters and key risks of the division, monitor and control costs at a divisional level and ensures high levels of customer service and SHE performance.
+Each division is run by a divisional board comprising functional directors responsible for specific disciplines.
+They consider the operational matters and key risks of the division, monitor and control costs at a divisional level and ensure high levels of SHE performance and customer service.

-Safety, Health &
+Safety, Health and

-Environment Committee
+Environment (SHE) Committee

 The SHE Committee oversees the management of the Group’s SHE risks.
 It monitors performance against the Group’s SHE strategy and sets associated policies, procedures and initiatives.